rogernogueraplanesas/portugal-weather-analysis/docs/project-organisation.md

 ### 6. Atlas maps
 For company purposes, the final wind roses were included in a set of atlas maps that showed the monthly and annual variation of the wind in each municipality during the period of time studied.
+This process is completely done by means of QGIS.
 The final composition of the maps is seen in the following images:

 <br>
 <div align="center">